ssinakhot/sims4-workspace/README.md

 This is my update of https://github.com/junebug12851/Sims4ScriptingBPProj, a Sims 4 Script mod template project.
-The first major change is that decompilation of the game source is parallelized, and uses multiple decompilers for improved success chances.
+The first major change is that decompilation of the game source is parallelized, uses multiple decompilers for improved success chances, and keeps the best decompilation result, including any prior versions.

 The second major change is the addition of type_hints.py, which generates python type stubs for the decompiled source files!